Cinematic Strawberry

 2. The Argument for the Distinction Framework

-The Distinction Framework rests on two core propositions: (1) the necessity of distinction for meaningful existence, and (2) the unique role of consciousness in making fundamental distinctions.
-This section will elaborate on these propositions and construct a formal argument for the framework.
+The Distinction Framework rests on two core propositions: (1) meaningful inquiry requires distinguishable states, and (2) conscious awareness provides the indubitable instance of distinction-making from which predictive inquiry begins.
+This section elaborates on these propositions and constructs a formal argument for the framework.

 2.1 The Necessity of Distinction